malidukica/complang/20200227_Javascript/workshop.md

 });
 ```

-If we return the result of this function, it is quite possible that we will lose the capability of chaining - that is why this operation should be _CLOSED_ - meaning _transformValue_ should return a new instance of the Box.
+If we return the result of the _f_ function, it is quite possible that we will lose the capability of chaining - that is why this operation should be _CLOSED_ - meaning _transformValue_ should return a new instance of the Box.

 ```js
 const Box = value => ({